julbyk/RepData_PeerAssessment1/PA1_template.md

 <img src="Figures/fig3.png" width="512" />

 _The mean_ number of steps taken each day is 10766.19 and _the median_ is 10766.19.
 These values are higher than in the initial analysis.
-After the missing values were filled in the original dataset, there are less days with 0 steps.
+After the missing values were filled-in in the original dataset, there are less days with zero steps.

 ## Are there differences in activity patterns between weekdays and weekends?

 It is interesting to see the difference in pattern between _weekdays_ and _weekends_.
-The new factor column is added to the dataset that determines if the day is a weekend or weekday.
-The data is summarized for every 5-minute interval and presented on a graph.There is a clear difference in the data pattern between _weekdays_ and _weekends_.
+The new factor column is added to the dataset that determines if the day is a _weekend_ or a _weekday_.
+The data is summarized for every 5-minute interval on a graph.
+There is a clear difference in the patterns between _weekdays_ and _weekends_.
+The main activity during _the weekend_ starts around 8:00, while during _the weekday_ the person is already active starting 6:00.
+The spike in the morning activity during _the weekday_ at 8:35 is more pronounced than during _the weekend_.
+Although during _the weekend_, there is more activity in the afternoon than in _the weekday_.

 ```r
 weekends <- weekdays(datafixed$datetime)=="Saturday" | weekdays(datafixed$datetime)=="Sunday"